 For decades, coal mining in the UK was the backbone of the economy and stimulated regions including the North of England, Midlands, Wales and Scotland by employing hundreds of thousands of people.

-Britain’s last deep coal mine closed in December 2015 and the industry’s future looks all but over as the government ramps up plans for all coal-fired power stations to close by 2025.
+Britain’s last deep coal mine, North Yorkshire’s Kellingley Colliery, closed in December 2015 and the industry’s future looks all but over as the government ramps up plans for all coal-fired power stations to shut down by 2025.

 But amid the dying gasps of the industry are a series of attempts to open new surface mines, which would add to more than a dozen still in operation.